HenryCowan/EMG-Gaming/Rpi_end/unit tests in RPI end/Data filter+udp sending unit/README.md

-# Realtime plotting and UDP sending of a filtered and power, time smoothed EMG signal.
+## Realtime plotting/UDP-sending of filtered and power-time-smoothed EMG signals.

 Below is an example of the raw data and filtered/smoothed data which will be send via UDP.

-Above is the raw data:
 ![](origin.png)

-Below is the high-passed and smoothed data (Fc = 10Hz, smoothed over 5 samples):
 ![](flhp1ed.png)

+The first image displays the raw data, while the second shows the high-pass filtered and smoothed data (Fc = 10Hz; smoothed over 5 samples)

 ## Pre-requisites